MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab01_Ex4_Validate Windows Device Enrollment.md

 -   MS-Organization-Access
 -   MS-Organization-P2P-Access \[2024\]

-    This indicates that the device is enrolled in Azure AD and Intune.
+    This indicates that the device is enrolled in Entra ID and Intune.

 3. Close the Certificates window.